[Archives] Remembering the Sharpeville massacre

 “Freedom is freedom when you have social freedom, economic freedom, psychological freedom, all the freedom that we need, and our people are still far, far away,” Kgosana said.

-This article appeared first on African Media Agency.
+This article was first published on Al Jazeera.